Set Up Preview Deployments

 Create environments manually

-Auto-created previews cover feature branches, but you can also create environments by hand for long-lived branches like staging or develop:
+Auto-created previews cover feature branches, but you can also create environments by hand for long-lived branches like staging or develop.
+There is no default cap on the number of environments per project, so you can create as many staging, QA, or long-lived preview environments as your workflow requires:

 - Go to your project's Environments page